Skip to content

 • The replica topic defaults to ${topic}-replica and auto-creates when autoCreateTopic is enabled, so existing deployments need no configuration changes to pick it up.

-• If multiple XTDB deployments share a Kafka cluster, set transactionalIdPrefix on each deployment’s !Kafka cluster config — otherwise their leaders will fence each other across deployment boundaries.
+• If multiple XTDB deployments share a Kafka cluster, give each a distinct groupId on its !Kafka cluster config — otherwise their consumer groups collide and leadership is assigned across deployment boundaries.

-• ACL-restricted topics now need Describe / Read / Write on both the source and replica topics, plus transactional-producer permissions (see Setup).
+• ACL-restricted topics need Describe / Read / Write on both the source and replica topics.

 v2.1: multi-database support